hafsa-ali-data-analyst/hafsa-ali-data-analyst/README.md

 ## Hafsa Ali | Data Analyst | Transforming Data into Actionable Insights

-Data Analyst passionate about turning raw data into meaningful insights through data analysis, visualization, and business problem solving.
+Data Analyst focused on turning raw data into meaningful insights through data analysis, visualization and business problem solving.

-Skilled in analyzing datasets using SQL, Excel, Power BI, and Python to identify trends, improve decision-making, and create interactive dashboards.
-Experienced in data cleaning, exploratory data analysis, KPI tracking, and building analytical projects based on real-world datasets.
+Skilled in analyzing datasets using SQL, Excel, Power BI, and Python to identify trends, improve decision-making and create interactive dashboards.
+Experienced in data cleaning, exploratory data analysis, KPI tracking and building analytical projects based on real-world datasets.

 Focused on applying analytical thinking and visualization techniques to solve business problems and deliver data-driven insights.